grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 - Enter a regex expression.
 - Click a field to toggle filtering on that field.
 Filtered fields are displayed with dark gray text, unfiltered fields have white text.

-In the example below, I removed the Min field from the results.
+In the example below, we removed the Min field from the results.

 Here is the original query table.
 (This is streaming data, so numbers change over time and between screenshots.)

 {{< figure src="/static/img/docs/transformations/filter-name-table-before-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-Here is the table after I applied the transformation to remove the Min field.
+Here's the table after we applied the transformation to remove the Min field.

 {{< figure src="/static/img/docs/transformations/filter-name-table-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}